 Being a small town, Toomsuba does not have a public transit system used by locals to get to and from work.

-The education level of Toomsuba citizens is a little higher than the average for US cities and towns: 24.38% of adults in Toomsuba have at least a bachelor's degree.
+The education level of Toomsuba citizens is very high relative to the national average among all cities (21.84%): 38.85% of adults in Toomsuba have a bachelor's degree or even advanced degree.

-The per capita income in Toomsuba in 2022 was $34,572, which is wealthy relative to Mississippi, and middle income relative to the rest of the US.
-This equates to an annual income of $138,288 for a family of four.
+The per capita income in Toomsuba in 2022 was $50,212, which is wealthy relative to Mississippi and the nation.
+This equates to an annual income of $200,848 for a family of four.
 However, Toomsuba contains both very wealthy and poor people as well.

-Toomsuba is a somewhat ethnically-diverse town.
+Toomsuba is a very ethnically-diverse town.
 The people who call Toomsuba home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Toomsuba residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Toomsuba include Irish, English, European, French, and Scots-Irish.
+Important ancestries of people in Toomsuba include European, Irish, English, German, and Scots-Irish.

 The most common language spoken in Toomsuba is English.
 Other important languages spoken here include Spanish and Italian.